-13. Data managers should ensure that the data they use to train the AI and related digital technologies is accurate and the samples are sufficiently representative of the key characteristics of the general population and minority groups, including the target groups that might be affected.
+14. Data managers should ensure that the data they use to train the AI and which is used for related digital technologies is accurate and the samples are sufficiently representative of the key characteristics of the general population and minority groups, including the target groups that might be impacted.